-On January 4, 2004, the effective date of his election as Chief Executive Officer, George Deese was granted 75,000 shares of restricted stock pursuant to the EPIP.
+On January 4, 2004, the effective date of his election as Chief Executive Officer, George Deese was granted 112,500 shares of restricted stock pursuant to the EPIP.
 The fair value of these restricted shares on the date of grant was approximately \$1.3 million.
-These shares become fully vested on the fourth anniversary of the date of grant.
-The company recorded \$0.3 million, \$0.4 million and \$0.3 million in compensation expense during fiscal 2006, fiscal 2005 and fiscal 2004, respectively, related to this restricted stock.
+These shares vested on January 4, 2008.
+The company recorded \$0.3 million, \$0.3 million and \$0.4 million in compensation expense during fiscal 2007, fiscal 2006 and fiscal 2005, respectively, related to this restricted stock.

-During the second quarter of fiscal 2006, the second quarter of fiscal 2005, the first quarter of fiscal 2005 and the second quarter of fiscal 2004, non-employee directors were granted an aggregate of 25,640 shares, 29,340 shares, 1,404 shares and 20,280 shares, respectively, of restricted stock.
-The fair value of these restricted shares on the date of grant was \$0.7 million, \$0.6 million, \$0.1 million and \$0.3 million, respectively.
-These shares become fully vested on the first anniversary of the date of grant.
-The shares granted during fiscal 2005 vested in fiscal 2006 and the shares granted in fiscal 2004, vested in fiscal 2005.
-The company recorded \$0.7 million, \$0.6 million and \$0.2 million in compensation expense during fiscal 2006, fiscal 2005 and fiscal 2004, respectively, related to this restricted stock.
+During the second quarter of fiscal 2006 and fiscal 2005, non-employee directors were granted an aggregate of 38,460 shares and 44,010 shares, respectively, of restricted stock.
+The fair value of these restricted shares on the date of grant was \$0.7 million and \$0.6 million, respectively.
+These shares became fully vested on the first anniversary of the date of grant.
+The company recorded \$0.3 million, \$0.7 million and \$0.6 million in compensation expense during fiscal 2007, fiscal 2006 and fiscal 2005, respectively, related to this restricted stock.